solo-system/solo-system.github.io/documentation/power/index.md

 ### Power calculations

-We will work in Watts and Watt-hours throughout.
+We will work in Watts and watt-hours throughout.
 The EC technology battery
 contains: 22,300mAh @ 3.7v = (through `power = voltage * current`) =
 82.5 Wh (Watt-hours) of energy.